TruHearing Logo - mobile

 Answer:

-It is true, the high price of hearing aids can be a barrier for individuals who want help with their hearing loss.
-Here at TruHearing, we’re trying to lower the cost of hearing aids; however, there are some very real factors that keep the cost of hearing aids high for most people.
+The price of hearing aids can be a barrier for those who want help with their hearing loss.
+Here at TruHearing®, we’re trying to lower the cost of hearing aids.
+However, there are some very real factors that impact the cost of hearing aids.

 Research and development

-A large percentage of the cost is due to the amount of research and development needed to continually improve the technology that powers your hearing aid.
-Each year hundreds of millions of dollars are spent by the hearing industry to make your hearing aids smaller, more powerful, and more natural sounding.
-The R&D process involves electrical engineers, sound engineers, audiologists, computer engineers, programmers, and more.
+A large percentage of the cost is due to the amount of research and development (R&D) needed to continually improve the technology that powers hearing aids.
+Each year, hundreds of millions of dollars are spent by the hearing industry to make hearing aids smaller, more powerful, and more natural sounding.
+This R&D process involves electrical engineers, sound engineers, computer engineers, audiologists, programmers, and more.

 A small market